crillab/gophersat/README.md

 This is Gophersat, a SAT solver written purely in Go.
 Gophersat was developed by the [CRIL (Centre de Recherche en Informatique de Lens)](http://www.cril.fr) at the Artois University & CNRS.
-It is released under the GNU LGPL license.
+It is released under the MIT license.
 Gophersat is rather efficient, i.e on typical benchmarks it runs about 1 to 5 times slower than top-level solvers (namely, [glucose](http://www.labri.fr/perso/lsimon/glucose/) or [minisat](http://minisat.se/)) from which it is strongly inspired.